 3. Serving is Selling

 Probably the most powerful part of my conversation with Moshik Raccah was when he described how business owners should be serving their customers and colleagues.
-In 2010, Trendwatching.com came out with a trend brief which highlighted how brands who were on point with serving others created a shift in selling which is now adopted by a lot of other businesses today.
+In 2010, Trendwatching.com came out with a trend brief that highlighted how brands who were on point with serving others created a shift in selling which is now adopted by a lot of other businesses today.

 If you want to make an impact on someone’s life and draw them closer to your business, serve them.
 When you educate, help, and inspire others with your expertise or knowledge, you are slowly building a bridge for them to connect with your brand and service.